JamalYusuf/White-Dot-Chaos/README.md

 ## Future Goals: Quantum Randomness
 A primary vision for "White Dot Chaos" is to integrate a **Quantum Random Number Generator (QRNG)** as an entropy source, bridging quantum mechanics into the macro world.
 By replacing `Math.random()` with true quantum randomness fetched via HTTP, the game aims to explore how real randomness affects gameplay and player decision-making.

+To use Quantum Random Numbers as source for randomness in game click `⚙️` and select check box `Use Quantum Entropy`.

 ### Why Quantum Entropy?
 - **Novelty**: Unlike pseudo-randomness, QRNGs (e.g., from quantum vacuum fluctuations) offer true unpredictability.
 - **Impact**: I hypothesize that quantum entropy introduces a richer set of possible game states, subtly altering player choices.
 This could increase decision complexity and engagement by injecting "quantum chaos" into the macro experience.